ElvaHardwick/Obedientiae-ex-Machina-Docs/housing_customization.md

 This isn't *super* supported, you might break the housing, you can always get a redelivery, but the easiest thing to do is to first create a backup.
 This document is also a work in progress and will be expended upon mostly based on request.

 That warning aside, the most important thing to know: For performance reasons, the housing *only* reads this configuration on first init, to re-read the configuration reset the script in side the housing.
+That is to say. **After editing, reset the housing scripts**

 ### How to configure